riotonzuk/cooking_robot/README.md

 ## Credits

-[lots-of-things/braccio-moveit-gazebo](https://github.com/lots-of-things/braccio_moveit_gazebo) for a solid base of a working robot arm that could pick / place things.
+[lots-of-things/braccio-moveit-gazebo](https://github.com/lots-of-things/braccio_moveit_gazebo) for a solid base of a working robot arm that picks / places things.